asterisk/testsuite/README.txt

 --------------------------------------------------------------------------------

         There are some python modules included in lib/python/ which are intended to help with writing tests in python.
+Python code in the testsuite should be formatted according to PEP8: http://www.python.org/dev/peps/pep-0008/.

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------